looran/tailosd/README.md

 ### Notes on tailing system logs

-When displaying system logs, it can be usefull to quicly edit the configuration rules at runtime, to ignore some anoying messages for example.
+When displaying system logs, it is often usefull to quicly edit the configuration rules at runtime, to ignore some new anoying messages for example.
 To achieve this, you could bind commands like the following to a keyboard shortcut.
 ```bash
 kate /home/user/.tailosd.conf ; tailosd -r
 ```